Weddddd/1/README.md

-# Some material for icml2026 rebuttal
+# Material for icml2026 rebuttal